tremeur29/dotfiles/README.md

 # Customization

 All customization can be done by modifying the script.
 The entries and their colours are defined between line 51 and 63.

+# Known quirks

+- Script doesn't run on SH due to implementing Bash features.
+- Getting the distro name via `/etc/os-release` is unreliable.
+- Some entries are created by running `gawk` on existing commands, changes to the commands' output can break the script.
+- Colour bar is hardcoded.